Think-iT-Labs/aws-patterns-edc/README.md

 ### Consume the data by using the contract agreement

-After a successful contract negotiation, Company Y, as the consumer, can initiate a data transfer process based on the agreed-upon contract.
+After a successful contract negotiation, company Y, as the consumer, can initiate a data transfer process based on the agreed-upon contract.
 This process will leverage the capabilities of the Eclipse Data Connector (EDC).

 Specifically, two key EDC connector features will be used in this pattern:

-* **AWS S3 Integration (Push)**: The data asset will be directly transferred from company X’s (the provider’s) S3 bucket and pushed to Company Y’s (the consumer’s) S3 bucket using the EDC connector, leveraging the "HttpData-PUSH" transfer type.
+* **AWS S3 Integration (Push)**: The data asset will be directly transferred from company X’s (the provider’s) S3 bucket and pushed to company Y’s (the consumer’s) S3 bucket using the EDC connector, leveraging the "HttpData-PUSH" transfer type.

 * **HTTP Proxy (Pull)**: For data asset accessible via an HTTP endpoint, the EDC connector will use its HTTP proxy capability to pull the data from company X's public HTTP proxy endpoint, leveraging the "HttpData-PULL" transfer type.